sbonoc/poc/spring-boot-cache-redis/README.md

 but this will not work unless you configure the `CacheManager` bean with the desired implementation (explained in further sections).

-In this PoC we use the cache in `ProductService` class, see source code [here](https://github.com/sbonoc/poc/blob/master/spring-boot-cache-redis/src/main/java/bono/poc/springcacheredis/service/ProductService.java)
+In this PoC I use the Spring Cache annotations in `ProductService` class, see source code [here](https://github.com/sbonoc/poc/blob/master/spring-boot-cache-redis/src/main/java/bono/poc/springcacheredis/service/ProductService.java)
 .